JumpingYang001/AuthorByAI/README.md

 ## 📝 Version History

 ### 0.0.1 (Current Release)
-- Basic chat robot functionality with AI integration
+- Complete transformation from chat robot to book writing assistant
+- Support for 5 content types: outlines, lessons, exercises, quizzes, summaries
-- Support for OpenAI, local AI (Ollama), and Claude
+- AI integration with OpenAI, local AI (Ollama), and Claude
-- Smart fallback responses for offline usage
+- Professional templates for educational content
+- Automatic markdown file creation and organization
+- Book structure creator for organized projects
-- Interactive webview interface with VS Code theme integration
+- VS Code theme integration and responsive design
-- Command palette integration

 ---

-**Ready to chat with your AI-powered VS Code companion!** 🤖✨
+**Ready to write your next educational masterpiece!** 📚✨

+Transform your ideas into structured learning content with the power of AI and professional templates.

 For detailed AI setup instructions, see:
 - [`AI_INTEGRATION.md`](./AI_INTEGRATION.md) - Overview and concepts